 A large rooftop terrace lives with the seasons, events and cultural festivals held in the city.

-Chef Danny St-Pierre has put together a menu starring the best ingredients the plant world has to offer – cereals, seeds, legumes and especially vegetables – for an enjoyable and appetizing experience.
 The luncheonette’s menu features produce of the land cooked with the same care used by the great Italian, Indian and Mediterranean cultures that have mastered the vegetarian culinary art for centuries.

 At the foot of the Place Ville Marie Observatory, we raise our glasses to sandwiches and salads brimming with flavours, as well as a variety of snacks, fresh juices and coffees from « Brûlerie FARO » skillfully prepared by our baristas.